-The computer we use for competition night will automatically add black bands at the side of the photo based on the photo's aspect ratio.
-If for artistic reasons you wish your image to be presented at a size smaller than full screen, then you must size you image and position it within a 1024 pixels wide x 768 pixels high black background image (canvas size in Photoshop).
+The computer we use for competition night will automatically add black bars at the side of the photo based on the photo's aspect ratio.
+If for artistic reasons you wish your image to be presented at a size smaller than screen's full height or width, then you must size you image and position it within a 1024 pixels wide x 768 pixels high black background image (canvas size in Photoshop).

-Questions: Doug Wolters at SSCCcompetitions@aol.com
+Ouestions: Doug Wolters at SSCCcompetitions@aol.com

-PRINT ENTRY TEMPLATE
+PRINT IMAGE ENTRY GUIDELINES